• Skip to main content

 meat thermometer in middle of a cur of prime rib roast with salt on top

-After your roast as set out for an hour, set your oven temperature to 450 degrees.
+After your roast has set out for an hour, set your oven temperature to 450 degrees.
 Set your roast on the roasting rack, and place a meat thermometer in the middle in the thickest part of the meat.

 Next, generously cover the top of the roast with kosher salt.
-Once the oven reaches 450 degrees, put the roast in the oven so thermometer is facing the front and can easily be seen.
+Once the oven reaches 450 degrees, put the roast in the oven so the thermometer is facing the front and can easily be seen.

 salt on top of rib eye roast, with thermometer in middle and salt sitting in background